2017 ABC Supply 500: Race

 Up front, the battle for the lead became saw Hinchcliffe add his name to contention, as he, Dixon, and Rossi exchanged the lead several times over the next several laps.
 Another round of green flag pit stops came and went, but Hinchcliffe dropped well down the order after overshooting his pit stall.
 Replacing him in the battle for the lead was Ryan Hunter-Reay, despite his injuries sustained during qualifying.
 This battle continued to lap 116, when green flag pit stops came again.
 However, midway through the cycle, Sebastián Saavedra made contact with the turn two wall, bringing out another caution.
 Several drivers, including Newgarden and Castroneves, were caught out by the caution and forced to pit when everyone else had already stopped.
 After the stops, Hunter-Reay led Graham Rahal, Kanaan, Dixon, and Rossi.
 During the yellow flag, Power was able to get back onto the lead lap by not pitting during the caution.

 Racing resumed on lap 122, with both Rahal and Kanaan passing Hunter-Reay, moving Rahal into the lead, the next lap, Kanaan took the lead.
 Behind them, the caution came again as Hinchcliffe and J. R. Hildebrand tangled in turn 1.
 During the caution, Power pitted again, partly to repair damage sustained while attempting to avoid the incident, and partly to top off on fuel.
 Kanaan and Rahal continued out front.

 Racing resumed again on lap 132, with Rahal moving back around Kanaan for the lead.
 This began a battle between the two that saw them exchange the lead nearly every lap through lap 150.
+Rahal and Kanaan had 15 lead changes in 18 laps.
 Many of the leaders pitted at this point, putting Will Power into the lead.
 Even after his pit stop on lap 161, Power maintained his lead over the field.
 One more round of pit stops remained, which Power emerged back out in front, while Newgarden and Rossi became the closest pursuers.
 However, Rossi suffered a broken fuel-nob, forcing him to remain in full-savings mode while Power and Newgarden went on ahead.
 In the closing laps, Newgarden managed to catch up to Power an attempt to make a pass, but eventually ran out of time, allowing Power to take his second consecutive win at Pocono.
 Rossi managed to hold onto third place, while the top five was rounded up by Simon Pagenaud and Tony Kanaan.
 Scott Dixon, who led the most laps of the race, finished sixth.

 Power's victory moved him up to 8th in all time American open-wheel victories, while also allowing him to remain in championship contention.
 Newgarden, however, managed to extend his lead over everyone else thanks to his second-place finish, extending his point's lead to 18 points.